kimperria/tamu_foods_with_django/README.md

 # TAMU FOODS
 ---
 This is an e-Commerce food delivery web-based application that enables users to order food online from our partner range of restaurants and individual vendors.

-A sequel and beta version [Tamu-Foods-With-Flask](https://github.com/John-Kimani/Tamu-Foods-BackEnd.git) of that I had made with Flask.
+A sequel and beta version of [Tamu-Foods](https://github.com/John-Kimani/Tamu-Foods-BackEnd.git) that I had earlier made with the Flask framework.

 ## Table of contents
 1. [Overview](#project-overview)